lookback/meteor-emails/README.md

     baseUrl: process.env.ROOT_URL,      // The base domain to build absolute link URLs from in the emails.
     testEmail: null,                    // Default address to send test emails to.
-    logger: console                     // Injected logger (see further below) }
+    logger: console                     // Injected logger (see further below)
+    addRoutes: process.env.NODE_ENV === 'development' // Add routes for previewing and sending emails.
+Defaults to `true` in development.
+  }
     ```